 [Begin Knowledge Artifacts.]

 This section describes the CDS knowledge artifact that is specific to MST.
-Health care professionals are required to screen all Veterans for MST and to document the results this screening.
+Health care professionals are required to screen all Veterans for MST and to document the results of this screening.
 The scope of MST is broad and includes events that may have taken place on-base or off-base, on-duty or off-duty, and perpetrated by military personnel or civilians.

 The knowledge artifact defines this clinical use case.
 The artifact is the Documentation Template and is described in detail in the following sections.

 A Documentation Template: Mental Health: MST KNART

-Documents the information provided by the referring provider
+Supports documentation of MST related findings and decisions

 Includes logic for appropriate display of documentation sections

 [End Knowledge Artifacts.]